thefentonlab/thefentonlab.github.io/research.md

 # Research

-Solid-state synthesis gives you one structure per composition, and it is the one thermodynamics prefers.
-Reaching the others is a synthesis problem.
+Solid-state synthesis yields only the most thermodynamically favorable product.
+Developing creative synthetic approaches may help us discover others.

-Work in the group spans metastable colloidal nanocrystals, layered and low-dimensional materials, porous nanocomposites, and crystalline hybrid materials.
+Work in the Fenton Lab uses and develops synthesis tools across length and temperature scales, aimed at discovering new materials.
+Our efforts span metastable colloidal nanocrystals, layered and low-dimensional materials, porous nanocomposites, and crystalline hybrid materials.
-The methods below are applied across those targets, chosen by what a given structure demands.

 </div>
 </section>